Inkjin Tattoo Guides

 Do butterfly tattoos age well?

-It depends heavily on the style.
-Fine-line and watercolour butterfly tattoos may blur over time and typically need touch-ups after 5 to 8 years.
-Bold traditional or neo-traditional butterflies with strong outlines hold up much better long-term.
+Depends on style.
+Fine-line and watercolour butterflies tend to blur over time and usually need touch-ups after 5 to 8 years.
+Bold traditional or neo-traditional versions with strong outlines?
+Those hold up much better long-term.
 Placement matters too.
-Areas with high sun exposure or frequent friction like hands and feet fade faster.
-Always apply SPF to protect your tattoo.
+Hands, feet, anywhere with heavy sun exposure or friction will fade faster.
+Sunscreen is non-negotiable if you want your butterfly to stay crisp.

 Planning Your Tattoo?